N00BARMY/DarkCTF-Pre/Web-Mr.Robot.md

 ## Step 1.
 - Visit this challenge url in the browser

-Actually there's no flag in the current location **as you the name of the challenge itself an clue**.
+Actually there's no flag in the current location **as you know the name of the challenge itself an clue**.

 - Change the url location ```http://mr-robot.darkarmy.xyz/``` to ```http://mr-robot.darkarmy.xyz/robots.txt```